BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A1_0_Understanding_Bitcoin_Standup.md

 A `standup` user is created, which will be used for your Bitcoin applications.
 It also has `sudo` permissions, allowing you to take privileged actions with this account.

-If you supplied an SSH key, it will allow you access to this account (otherwise, you must use the password you created in setup).
+If you supplied a Standup SSH key, it will allow you access to this account (otherwise, you must use the password you created in setup).

 If you supplied an IP address, `ssh` access will be limited to that address, per `/etc/hosts.allow`.